hoangsonbk/auction-blockchain/README.md

 # Auction Blockchain
-A simple (and working) Dapp for learning and testing purpose.
+A simple (and working) Smart Contract and Dapp for learning and testing purpose.
 The source code is from [this article](https://medium.com/coinmonks/test-a-smart-contract-with-truffle-3eb8e1929370)

 ## Getting Started